jdotpy/encx/README.md

 * N bytes - The rest of the bytes in the file are the binary payload, presumably encrypted.

 The rules:
-	- The metadata should have a root property of "scheme" which indicates
+* The metadata should have a root property of "scheme" which indicates the encryption algorithm, version, IV, mode or anything else the decryptor would need to know.